MS4A2: Function

 The allergic response involves the binding of allergen to receptor-bound IgE followed by cell activation and the release of mediators responsible for the manifestations of allergy.
 The IgE-receptor, a tetramer composed of an alpha, beta, and 2 disulfide-linked gamma chains, is found on the surface of mast cells and basophils.
 This gene encodes the beta subunit of the high affinity IgE receptor which is a member of the membrane-spanning 4A gene family.
-Members of this nascent protein family are characterized by common structural features and similar intron/exon splice boundaries and display unique expression patterns among hematopoietic cells and nonlymphoid tissues.
-This family member is localized to 11q12, among a cluster of family members.
+During an allergic response, an allergen binds to IgE antibodies that are attached to FcεRI receptors on the cell surface.
+This interaction activates intracellular signaling pathways through the receptor complex, leading to mast cell and basophil activation.
+These activated cells release inflammatory mediators, including but not limited to: histamine, leukotrienes, prostaglandins and cytokines which contribute to the symptoms anaphylaxis, rash, and itching that are associated with allergic reactions.
+The MS4A2-encoded beta subunit contributes to the stability and signaling activity of the FcεRI receptor complex.
+As a member of the MS4A family, it contains structural features shared with other MS4A proteins involved in cell surface signaling and immune regulation.